athenexcalibur/gp8/Draft.md

 * Group Number: 8
 * Members: Clare Doran, Abdul Ghani, Ucizi Mafeni, Luke Needham and Soumya Singh
 ##Introduction
-7 million tonnes of food goes to waste in the UK, mo re than half of which is edible (https://www.lovefoodhatewaste.com/node/2472).
+7 million tonnes of food goes to waste in the UK, more than half of which is edible (https://www.lovefoodhatewaste.com/node/2472).
 Meanwhile,  many people throughout the country struggle to put together enough money for food, with food banks becoming busier every year (https://www.trusselltrust.org/2015/11/18/uk-foodbank-use-still-at-record-levels-as-hunger-remains-major-concern-for-low-income-families/)

 Cupboard aims to be a system that allows users to painlessly find and share food that would otherwise go to waste.
 It should be quick and easy to use as it is too easy to just throw away food.
 It will also allow users to arrange collection in a manner that does not force them to disclose their house address or any other details they wish to keep private.